Apply for aid

 - Students will be packaged with federal financial aid for the summer term after they enroll in summer classes.
 As it does for fall and spring aid, summer aid requires a filed FAFSA, a minimum enrollment, and fulfillment of satisfactory academic progress (SAP).
 Amounts depend on many factors, including enrollment status and the total aid used in the preceding academic year.
 A financial aid counselor can answer questions about requests and eligibility.

 - Nondegree-seeking students typically do not receive federal financial aid.
-A nondegree aid request form lists exceptions and can be submitted if you feel you qualify.
+Review our non-degree exceptions and submit a non-degree financial aid request form if you feel you qualify.

 - Students seeking a second bachelor's degree may be eligible for financial aid.
 However, some aid programs are available only to students seeking their first bachelor's degree.
 Additionally, review our Satisfactory Academic Progress policy regarding limits on hours for second degrees.